Zamanien/NodeJS_Fall2020_ExamProject/README.md

 ### Backend <br>
 - Use Express         [Check] <br>
 - Use a database      [Check] <br>
-- Implement Auth      [Check - needs re-check]<br>
+- Implement Auth      [Check]<br>

 ### Frontend
 - Use plain HTML      [Check]<br>
-- Use Ajax or Fetch   [Ongoing]<br>
+- Use Ajax or Fetch   [Check]<br>
 - Use Sockets         [Check]<br>

 ### Soft requirements:
-- You must have a clean code base and your code style should be consistent.[Undone] <br>
+- You must have a clean code base and your code style should be consistent.[Check] <br>
 - You must make an attempt at styling your website.
 Styling frameworks can be used.
-[Undone] <br>
+[Check] <br>
 - Host your application.
 If you did not host your application explain during the exam what you tried and why you didn’t.
-[Undone] <br>
+[Check] <br>

 #### Exam:
 First 5-6 minutes, demo your exam project<br>